CapsoneSoftwareSolutions/notes/README.md

 +    AWSSecretKey=k/3v7uYOvArkPsSrCOWoUwsdd8YkQ/Jo8uhyN6NK

-## Recursive Permission Changes
+### Recursive Permission Changes

     sudo chmod 777 -R /path/to/someDirectory

-# Flatpages app
+## Flatpages app

-Flatpages used for  pages, such as â��Aboutâ�� or â��Privacy Policyâ�� pages,
+Flatpages used for staticpages

 ### To install the flatpages app, follow these steps:

 +    Add `django.contrib.sites` to your INSTALLED_APPS setting

-+    Also make sure youâ��ve correctly set SITE_ID.
++    Also make sure you have correctly set SITE_ID.

 +    Add `django.contrib.flatpages` to your INSTALLED_APPS setting.